microsoft/rushstack.io-website/docs/api/node-core-library.import.lazy.md

 - Always specify types using `typeof` as shown above.

-- Never apply lazy-loading in a way that would convert the module's type to `any`<!-- -->.
+- Never apply lazy-loading in a way that would convert the module's type to `any`.
 Losing type safety seriously impacts the maintainability of the code base.

 - In cases where the non-runtime types are needed, import them separately using the `Types` suffix: